 Step 3 — Setting up Mobile Login on the Toon

-Open the home screen of the Tone.
-The TSC button is at the top left.
+Open the Toon’s home screen.
+The TSC button is in the top left-hand corner.

 Tap the settings tile in the app menu.